Mr-Smyth/circles/docs/Testing.md

 **<details><summary>After refactor to change spouse / partner to an array, i performed the following tests:</summary>**

 * :hammer: TEST:
-    * After refactoring the code to convert the spouse link, to an Array, i performed multiple tests where i created a new person and added a spouse/Partner.
+    * After refactoring the code to convert the spouse link, to an Array, I performed multiple tests where I created a new person and added a spouse/Partner.
 * :clipboard: RESULT:
     * Results in Database were correct and as expected.
-The results on screen showed the persons spouse / partner list.
+The results on the screen showed the persons spouse/partner list.
 This list is clickable and clicking on a name, changes the person being edited to the person clicked.

 <br>

 * :hammer: TEST:
     * Clicked on existing spouse/partner
 * :clipboard: RESULT:
-    * Result as expected. was taken to a manage spouse/partner page where, in the case of having no common children, was given the choice to remove the person as a partner, or return back to the spouse/partner page.
+    * Result as expected. was taken to a manage spouse/partner page where, in the case of having no common children, was given the choice to remove the person as a partner, or return to the spouse/partner page.
-    * In the case where there were common children a message explained why i could not remove the partner, and gave me an option to return.
+    * In the case where there were common children, a message explained why I could not remove the partner, and gave me an option to return.

-*In all cases the pages styling rendered as expected on both mobile, tablet and desktop.*
+*In all cases the styling of the page rendered as expected on both mobile, tablet and desktop.*

 </details>